Joel-dev-IMP/testPDFExtractor/README.md

 - `testPDFExtractor.supportedLanguages`: Languages, where Test PDF Extractor will be enabled.
 - `testPDFExtractor.pdfPath`: Path to the PDF, where the completion items should be extracted from.
 - `testPDFExtractor.excalidraw.defaultName`: The default file name for new Excalidraw Files (will be suggested).
 Supports dates using Python strftime syntax.
+- `testPDFExtractor.excalidraw.imageFolder`: The folder, where the Excalidraw images should be saved to.
+- `testPDFExtractor.experimental.enableLineCompletion`: Enable the completion of entire lines of text.

 Debug options: